Ghidra

 • Windows: %APPDATA%\ghidra\ghidra_11.3.2_PUBLIC\Extensions\LIEF.dll

-You can verify that the plugin is correctly installed by opening the CodeBrowser tool on a binary and making sure that you can see LIEF configuration in File > Configure (from the CodeBrowser, not the projects window)
+You can verify that the plugin is correctly installed by opening the CodeBrowser tool on a binary and ensuring that you can see the LIEF configuration in File > Configure (from the CodeBrowser, not the projects window).

 Troubleshooting